Why should I get certified?

 Most gyms have IFA on their accepted list.
 A recent article in Women's Sports and Fitness done by an undercover reporter with no prior experience went to various gyms in the Manhattan area.
 Her finding was that 80% of the gyms accepted IFA's certification to hire her.
 The group that did not were smaller or one location gyms.
 However, it's always good to call them first and check before you certify with anyone.
 Some gyms may have a preference list or accept only one organization.
 It is becoming rare, however, for this to be the case.

 Both.
-Our course is designed to provide the basic knowledge that we feel an Aerobics Instructor and Certified Personal Trainer should have.
-Many Aerobics Instructors (Group Fitness Instructors) are asked very technical questions about fitness.
-That kind of knowledge places them in a category of Personal Trainers (Fitness Instructors); and, they should be expected to know more than music and counts of 8.
-In essence, an Aerobics Instructor, by our definition, should be all that a Certified Personal Trainer is and more.
+Our course is designed to provide the basic knowledge that we feel a Group Fitness Instructor and Certified Personal Trainer should have.
+Many Group Fitness Instructors are asked very technical questions about fitness.
+That kind of knowledge places them in a category of Personal Trainers; and, they should be expected to know more than music and counts of 8.
+In essence, a Group Fitness Instructor, by our definition, should be all that a Certified Personal Trainer is and more.
 Unfortunately, in some cases aerobics is sometimes still considered where it's roots are based, i.e. dance.
 A Certified Personal Trainer should be knowledgable in all three areas of fitness, i.e., aerobics, weight training and nutrition with a general understanding of motivational psychology.

 We don't require CEU's for recertification.
 You pay the same amount to recertify.
 You'd pay more on the CEU plan, however, we also don't feel that a single course every two years satisfies the educational growth requirements.
 The learning process should be self motivated and continuous.
 Educational sources are numerous, books, health magazines, the internet, ESPN, Discovery, The Learning Channel, and formal University courses or classes.